arviz-devs/arviz/GOVERNANCE.md

 open and public Project discussions on GitHub, Slack, and Gitter chat rooms.
 The foundation of Project participation is openness and transparency.

-There have been many Contributors to the Project, whose contributions are listed in the logs of other repositories of the ArviZ and projects.
+There have been many Contributors to the Project, whose contributions are listed in the logs of any of the repositories under the ArviZ-devs organization.

 The Project Community consists of all Contributors and Users of the Project.
 Contributors work on behalf of and are responsible to the larger Project